Marshall, Texas: Early and mid-20th century

 In 1930, what was then the largest oil field in the world was discovered at nearby Kilgore.
 The first student at Marshall High School to have a car was Lady Bird Johnson, a kind of progress that excited many students.

-During the late 19th and early 20th centuries, children of both races were forced into accepting the law of racial segregation in the state.
+During the late 19th and early 20th centuries, children of both races were forced to accept the law of racial segregation in the state.
 Marshall resident George Dawson became a writer late in life when he learned to read and write at age 98.
-He described his childhood under segregation in his memoir Life Is So Good(2013), written with Richard Glaubman.
+He described his childhood under segregation in his 2013 memoir Life Is So Good, written with Richard Glaubman.
 He said that in some instances, he and other Blacks resisted the demands of Jim Crow.
-For instance, he rejected one employer who expected him to eat with her dogs.
+For instance, he rejected an employer who expected him to eat with her dogs.

-As blacks were being excluded from politics and tensions rose, more lynchings of black men took place, a form of extrajudicial punishment and social control.
+As blacks were excluded from politics and tensions rose, more lynchings of black men took place, a form of extrajudicial punishment and social control.
 Beginning in the late 19th century, a total of 14 Black men were lynched in the county, the third-highest total in the state.
-Suspects were often brought to Marshall for the lynchings, or taken from the county jail before trial and hanged in the courthouse square for maximum public effect of terrorizing the black population.
+Suspects were often brought to Marshall for lynching, or taken from the county jail before trial and hanged in the courthouse square for maximum public effect of terrorizing the black population.
 Between October 1903 and August 1917, at least 12 black men were lynched in Marshall.
 Not all instances of lynching were documented, so there may have been others.